klict/tello-nodejs-sockets/README.md

 npm start
 ```

 This will open socket with socket.io at
 ```
 address: 127.0.0.1
 port: 7000
 ```

-To connect to the socket you will need to have installed socket.io client library.
-After you have installed this library you can connect to it.

 ### example
+Your project need to use socket.io-client if you wish to connect to the socket.

 ```
  var socket = io('http://127.0.0.1:7000');
  // to send a command to the drone